coveooss/platform-sdk/README.md

 * As for `DeleteDocumentsOlderThan`, there is a processing delay.
 However, it is not configurable for this call.
 For more information about processing delay, visit [QueueDelay](https://docs.coveo.com/en/131/cloud-v2-developers/deleting-old-items-in-a-push-source).

 ### Add complex permissions to a document
 The permission model of your system might be more complicated, thus, simple permissions might not be enough to secure your documents.
-Below is an example of having two levels.
+Below is an example of a two-level permission model.
 One for the `Administrator` of the system and the other one for standard users.
 For more information, visit [Complex Permission Model Definition Example](https://docs.coveo.com/en/25/cloud-v2-developers/complex-permission-model-definition-example).
 ```csharp
 PushDocument verySecureDocument = new PushDocument("http://www.coveo.com/verysecure") {
     ClickableUri = "http://www.coveo.com/verysecure",